dnabeast/tabmenu/readme.md

 ### change the tabs to spaces

-I get it, you prefer pragmatism over semantics.
-You can change the tab to 2 space or 4 spaces if you like.
+I get it.
+You prefer pragmatism over semantics.
+You can change the tab to 2 spaces or 4 spaces if you like.

-Type in whatever you indentation is.
+Type in whatever your preferred indentation is.
 'indent' => '----'